maleianefernando/ping_network_device/README.md

 This is based on the ping command avaliable on the Windows, Linux and MacOS computers.

 ## Compilation
-To compile and run this program, first of all your need to have the JDK (Java Development Kit) just clone this repository and run the following commands:
+To compile and run this program, first of all your need to have the JDK (Java Development Kit) just clone this repository and run the following commands on your command line:
 To compile:
 ``` javac Ping.java ```
 ``` javac Main.java ```